Ownership Cost: Homeowners Associations

 Let’s say you have another association, where the association hasn’t funded their reserves.
 That line might show reserves funded at 50% and a deficiency in the reserve fund of $1153.41 per unit.
 Is that bad?
 Not necessarily.
 But you better budget for your HOA assessments to increase by 20% per year, which is the maximum allowed by state law without a vote of the members.

-Although it’s improbable, even an association with reserves funded at 10% might be financially solid if they have just completed re-roofing every building and replacing every piece of deteriorating wood work.
+Although it’s improbable, even an association with reserves funded at 10% might be financially solid if they have just completed re-roofing every building with the help of Denver commercial roofing companies and replacing every piece of deteriorating wood work.

 Where does the red flag go up, where you should just steer clear of a condo?